solana-foundation/developer-content/content/cookbook/tokens/manage-wrapped-sol.md

 ---
-title: How to manage wrapped SOL
+title: How to Use Wrapped SOL
 sidebarSortOrder: 14
 description:
-  "Learn how to manage wrapped SOL on Solana, including creating token accounts and adding balance through SOL transfers or token transfers."
+  "Learn how to use wrapped SOL on Solana, including creating token accounts
+  and adding balance through SOL transfers or token transfers."
 ---